Flares & fireworks -- Egypt sent into raptures after 'incredible' achievement

 Twelve hours after the final whistle, much of Cairo's population still hasn't slept.

-The national team is meeting with Egypt's president, Abdel Fattah el-Sisi, and all players are set to receive one million Egyptian pounds ($57,000).
+The national team is meeting with Egypt's president, Abdel Fattah el-Sisi, and all players are set to receive 1.5 million Egyptian pounds ($85,000).

 The wait is over.